Last updated November 2023

 Selecting a Supplier and Installer—and Getting Good Prices

-By checking out reviews of flooring companies we've collected from area consumers, you’ll see that many area flooring companies consistently fail to satisfy their customers.
-What’s disturbing is that so many of the negative comments are related to workmanship—floors that buckled, uneven and wide gaps between planks, incorrect stains—and other problems that could have been avoided had workers been more diligent or had proper supervision.
-Often raters were dismayed when they had trouble getting obvious errors resolved.
+Here at Checkbook.org, you’ll find customer reviews for flooring suppliers and installers.
+You’ll see that many area flooring companies—especially large national chains—consistently fail to satisfy their customers.
+Many of the negative comments are related to workmanship—problems that could have been avoided had workers been more diligent or had proper supervision.

 Once you’ve selected a product (or narrowed down the choices), contact top-rated suppliers for prices.
 If your job is straightforward, you can shop by email and phone, which our undercover shoppers did for a sample of local independents and major chains.
 But Empire Today repeatedly told our shoppers it will not provide prices without sending a rep to the home.

 When collecting prices, specify the exact product to be supplied, including brand, model number, grade, and finish.
-Include a description of the work areas, including measurements.
+Include a description of work areas with measurements.
 Specify whether existing baseboards and shoe molding will be replaced or reused, and describe how any transitions (such as doorways) should be covered.
 Because some companies quote low per-square-foot charges but then gouge customers for necessary finish work, ask companies to total their prices for the entire job.
 Get all details in writing.

-It’s difficult to compare prices at many of the big chains with other stores.
-Empire Today, Home Depot, Lowe’s, and Lumber Liquidators mostly sell products that are supplied exclusively to them by the manufacturers.
-This “private labeling” is designed to prevent you from comparing prices.
+Note that it was difficult for us to compare prices at Home Depot, Lowe’s, and LL Flooring (formerly Lumber Liquidators).
+These national chains mostly sell products that are supplied exclusively to them by the manufacturers.
+This kind of “private labeling” is designed to prevent you from effectively shopping around.

 Since we wouldn’t otherwise have been able to compare pricing at the big chains, we report prices for flooring products that were, in our judgment, the closest equivalent products offered.